edoreld/Dauphine-Data/cli/README.md

-#  Bash client
+# Dauphine Open Data API specification Bash client

 ## Overview
-This is a Bash client script for accessing  service.
+This is a Bash client script for accessing Dauphine Open Data API specification service.

 The script uses cURL underneath for making all REST calls.